binh234/AI-ML/007_Video2Slide/README.md

 # Video to Slides Converter: Transform Video Lectures into Slide Presentations

-This is a simple video to slides converter application which aims to obtain slide images (or pdf) given slide or lecture videos.
+This is a simple video-to-slide converter application that aims to obtain slide images (or pdf) given slide or lecture videos.

 This is highly useful when one wishes to have a video lecture(with or without animations) in the form of slides – either a ppt or pdf.
-However, more often than not, slides are not provided when such video lectures are hosted on platforms such as YouTube.
+However, more often than not, slides are not provided when such video lectures are hosted on platforms like YouTube.
 This project aims to build a robust application that can convert video lectures into corresponding slides using techniques such as basic frame differencing and statistical background subtraction models such as **KNN** or **GMG**.

 ## What is Background Subtraction?